TWOdunlami/Everyday-Veggie-Recipe/README.md

 - FIGMA was used to style the overall project [Odin Veggie Recipe](https://www.figma.com/proto/OVvHkdQlcwJ9VGRg3FWubX/Odin-Veggie-Recipe?node-id=25%3A13&scaling=min-zoom&page-id=0%3A1&starting-point-node-id=25%3A13).
 - Visual Presentation of the expected final project.
 [![Odin Veggie Recipes](images/veggieTemplate.png "Odin Veggie Recipes")](https://www.figma.com/proto/OVvHkdQlcwJ9VGRg3FWubX/Odin-Veggie-Recipe?node-id=25%3A13&scaling=min-zoom&page-id=0%3A1&starting-point-node-id=25%3A13)
-- GitHub repo used to style the list of recipes [unicode](https://gist.github.com/ngs/2782436)
+- GitHub repo used to style the list of recipes referenced in visual snapshot [^2]: [unicode](https://gist.github.com/ngs/2782436)
-- folder titled **index-recipe** will hold all the recipe static pages individual html file.
 ---

 # timeline of Visual Development